toivoh/Debug.jl/README.md

  * `@debug` first tries to gather the set of symbols that is defined within each scope in the instrumented code.
-   I've tried to encode the scoping rules of Julia, but I might very well have missed something.
+   I've tried to encode the scoping rules of Julia, but it's not complete.
-   `@debug` should be used at global scope, or it might fail to capture some variables that are visible to the instrumented code.
+   `@debug` will complain unless it's applied at global scope, since it might fail to capture some variables that are visible to the instrumented code otherwise.

  * Secondly, `@debug` instruments the code by inserting a call to `debug_hook` before each expression within a `:block` expr in the AST (i e in most block